 The estimates and assumptions used are based on experience and other factors considered relevant.
 The actual results could differ from these estimates.
 Estimates and assumptions are reviewed periodically and the effects of any changes are reflected in the income statement in the period in which the amendment is made if the review only affects that period, or in subsequent periods if the amendment affects both the current and future years.

-The items mainly affected by this use of estimates are the valuation of subsidiaries and associates, deferred taxes, provisions for risks and losses and the fair value of financial instruments, stock options and stock grants.
+The main items affected by this estimation process are the valuation of subsidiaries and associates, deferred taxes and the fair value of financial instruments.

 See the notes on these specific items for further details.